Acrisure Stadium: Design and construction

 HOK Sport designed the stadium.
 HOK Sport's project manager for the project, Melinda Lehman, said that the Rooney family asked for the stadium's design to "acknowledge the history of Pittsburgh and also bring in an element of looking forward, this is where Pittsburgh is going."
 In order to accomplish this, HOK Sport used steel structurally and externally.
 The stone used in Acrisure Stadium's design is artificial, in order to decrease cost.
 Of the glass used in the stadium's design, Lehman said, "The glass is a more modern building element, which ties into a lot of the buildings in [Downtown] Pittsburgh and gives great views of the surrounding areas."
 The Steelers and Panthers have their own locker rooms, which differ in size based on the number of players each team is permitted to dress for each game.
 The visitor facilities are modeled after the home locker rooms' design.
 As with its predecessor, Acrisure Stadium's culinary service provider is Aramark; over 400 eateries are located throughout the stadium.
 A bronze statue of Steelers founder Art Rooney, similar to those located outside PNC Park, was moved 100 ft from its previous position outside Three Rivers Stadium.
 In addition, a statue of a Pitt Panther over a paved depiction of Pitt's Cathedral of Learning was placed outside Gate A. Upon opening in 2001, Heinz Field's 27 by 96 foot Sony JumboTron was the largest scoreboard in the NFL.
 In 2007, ESPN named the "tipping" of the oversized Heinz ketchup bottles atop the scoreboard one of the top ten touchdown celebrations in the NFL.

 Ground was broken for Heinz Field on June 18, 1999, at a ceremony co-hosted by the Steelers and the University of Pittsburgh.
-The stadium was constructed by Hunt Construction Group and Mascaro Corporation.
+The stadium was constructed by Hunt Construction Group and Mascaro Construction Company, LP.
 The two companies directed 1,400 workers over two years, in which there were no construction accidents or lawsuits.
 The stadium is inspected yearly, along with PNC Park, by Chronicle Consulting, LLC, for structural defects and maintenance.

+Unusual for a stadium built in the 21st century (but much more common among older stadiums), the stadium originally had trough-style urinals in the men's restroom, leading to a lack of privacy during bathroom breaks.
+In 2023, the trough urinals were replaced with more conventional individual urinals with privacy dividers.